Chunngai/cross-sentence-gec/progress.md

 3. The code is detailed.
 The structure is clear and the modified parts in fairseq are explained in a file.
 Modified code is also marked with triple quotes in code.
 4. The paper is also detailed.
 5. Seems that the paper with its code is an ideal starting-point.

+---

+# Aug 6
+## · Papers · | GEC & Transformer & Fairseq | A Neural Grammatical Error Correction System Built On Better Pre-training and Sequential Transfer Learning

+### Notes
+1. The mixture weight param of the copy aug arch is like the gating param, controlling how much info should be copied and how much be generated.
+2. The type-based nosing approach is similar to the one proposed by us.

+### TODOs
+- [ ] Learn: Copy-aug.

+### Ideas
+1. Noising func + back translation.
+Can also introduce typo or something.
+2. The W&I+L dataset also contains doc-level errors and can be used to train a gec model considering contexts.

+### Questions
+- [ ] P5 R | What's the minor tokenization issues?
+- [ ] P5 R | Error type control.